barumau/pandunia/eng/G08_verbe.md

 – The man will have eaten bread.

-### Conditional mood
+### Mood

-The conditional marker
-**vud**
+The conditional mood is used for anything that could take place.
-indicates that the realization of an action or event depends on another condition.
+It indicates that the realization of an action or event depends on another condition.
+The conditional mood is expressed with the auxiliary verb **vud**
+('would').
 This marker is used in both main and subordinate clauses.

 **mi** ***vud*** **van yam.**